Brewing Guides

 - Pour 50g of boiling water in.

-- Pour the rest of the water – 170g – on the coffee in around 20 seconds.
-Your final weight should be 237g.
+- At 20 seconds; Pour in the rest of the water.
+Your final weight should be 240g.

 - Put the basket with filter on, close it.